 The Chief of Protocol informs heads of mission and posts of all serious or repeat traffic infringements involving their staff or staff dependants.

 For details of outstanding fines in the ACT, missions and staff can call the Manager, Infringement Office, Access Canberra (telephone (02) 6207 7299).

 8.2.1 Licence suspension

-Licences held by mission and post staff and their dependants can be suspended if the license holder accumulates sufficient demerit points or traffic or parking fines remain unpaid.
-Continuing to drive on a suspended license would demonstrate a serious disregard for Australia's traffic rules and could lead to a request for the individual’s withdrawal from Australia.
+Licences held by mission and post staff and their dependants can be suspended if the licence holder accumulates sufficient demerit points or traffic or parking fines remain unpaid.
+Continuing to drive on a suspended licence would demonstrate a serious disregard for Australia's traffic rules and could lead to a request for the individual’s withdrawal from Australia.
 For further information on the infringement regime see the Access Canberra website.